seme4/ssi-consultancy/DevelopersGuide.md

 ### Create a JUnit XML test report

 [JUnit](http://junit.org) is a popular unit test framework for Java.
-Its XML report format has been adopted by unit test frameworks for a number of languages and there are a number of scripts and and applications that can also be used with PHP and which can process JUnit XML test reports.
+There are a number of applications that can be used with PHP and which can process JUnit test reports.

 Run: